FarahDvp/voice-interactive-ai/README.md

 # voice-interactive-ai
 This project is a web application where I implemented a simple AI that allows users to interact with it using voice commands.
-The AI processes spoken input and responds accordingly, creating an intuitive and hands-free experience
+The AI processes spoken input and responds accordingly, creating an intuitive and hands-free experience.

 ## Technologies used: